-The coverage of the solar facility with impervious surfaces will be minimized in order to allow for revegetation and sheep grazing.
+The coverage of the solar facility with impervious surfaces will be minimized in order to allow for revegetation and infiltration of rainwater throughout the site.
 Relatively small areas of impervious surfaces will be created by concrete pads and footings for the inverters/transformers, substation, the O&M building, the battery containers, and asphalt pavement for site entrances and parking area.
 The internal driveways will be surfaced with decomposed granite or other approved permeable surface pursuant to the Kings County Improvement Standards, and will include no asphalt pavement or other impervious materials.
-Table 1, on the next page, provides a breakdown of impervious surfaces by equipment and facility type.
+Table 1 provides a breakdown of impervious surfaces by equipment and facility type.